 I believe that all lives won't matter until Black Lives Matter.
-To reaffirm my commitment to the value of African American lives, I am repositioning the documentation of this installation, Suburban Comfort from 1994 to the front page of my website during this profound time after the death of George Floyd.
+To reaffirm my commitment to the value of African American lives, I am reposting the documentation of this installation, Suburban Comfort from 1994 during this profound time after the death of George Floyd.
 It is sad how little has changed in the past 26 years.
-May this time be different.
+May this time be different...and yet, it is not.

 Carl was an accomplished speaker, organizer and author as well as a loving husband and parent.
 His book Convicted in the Womb went on to become the motion picture Conviction.
 His passing in 2003 was such a loss for the world.